andreabassi78/napari-psf-simulator/README.md

 ## Contributing

 Contributions are very welcome.
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+The plugin has been concived to be modular allowing the insertion of new aberations and pupils.
+Any suggestion or contribution on this is welcome.

 ## License